All guides

 5. Modern formats: WebP and AVIF

-WebP is 25–35% smaller than JPG at the same quality and is supported in every modern browser.
-AVIF is even smaller but has patchier support.
-Use WebP as your default in 2026 — the file size savings directly improve your Core Web Vitals score.
+WebP is 25–35% smaller than JPG at equivalent quality and is supported in every modern browser.
+AVIF compresses even further but has slightly patchier support on older devices.
+Use WebP as your default export format.
+The file size savings directly improve your Core Web Vitals score, particularly Largest Contentful Paint (LCP) for hero images.

 6. Lazy loading: don't load what isn't visible